caiyy17/GenshinURP/README.md

 ![PCSS](img/PCSS.png)

-## Many light
+## Many lights

 It is supported natively by HDRP but not in URP.
-So I add it by some custom compute shader.
+So I add it by some custom compute shaders.
 In this way I can support hundreds of lights in one scene.

 The algorhthm is the standard froxel lighting.